Top Nav

 A Greater Bamboo Lemur (Prolemur simus) being held by a researcher.

-More than 11 species of lemurs are known in the two protected areas managed by Association Mitsinjo.
+More than 11 species of lemurs are known to inhabit the two protected areas managed by Association Mitsinjo.
 The following species are the focus of several Association Mitsinjo programs:

 • Black-and-white ruffed lemur (Varecia variegata)